When deploying to a live environment such as production, you should use a Doppler Service Token for ease of configuration and additional security.

 - Copy the token to your clipboard and store somewhere secure as it will not be shown again.

 DOPPLER_TOKEN environment variable is set with the value of the Service Token, the Doppler CLI uses it to fetch the latest version of the secrets for a specific project and config with no manual configuration of the environment required.

 DOPPLER_TOKEN environment variable will typically be set in the build or deployment phase for the application to access at runtime, e.g. via a Terraform variable.

 # Expects `DOPPLER_TOKEN` to be set with the service token value doppler run -- ./server-start

-Revoking a service token is non-reversible and will immediately shutdown all access to the config.
-To revoke a token, click the "Revoke" button on the token you'd like to remove.
+Revoking a service token is non-reversible and will immediately prevent all access to the config.
+To revoke a token, click the Revoke button for the token you'd like to remove.

 Revoking a token and the secrets fallback file

 If a token is revoked, this will prevent access to the latest version of the secrets, but the CLI will continue to provide the last accessed version of the secrets (if it has previously been able to access the secrets) because of the secrets fallback file.